ryosuwito/neuer/README.md

-# Neuer: The Web Dev Revolution You Didn't Know You Needed (But Desperately Did)
+# Neuer – The Framework That Assembles the Web."

 ### **THE FUTURE DOESN’T ASK FOR PERMISSION, BRO.
 IT JUST HAPPENS.**